- Reference >

 Retrieve Recent Events from Log¶

-The following operation, run from mongosh
+The following operation, run from mongosh,

-retrieves the most recent global
+retrieves the most recent global events for the

 The operation returns a document similar to the following: